 More severe poisoning can result in a fast and irregular heart rate, hyperventilation, confusion, drowsiness and difficulty breathing.
 It can take weeks for these symptoms to show and often symptoms can get worse before they get better.
 For some people, exposure can leave them with permanent and irreversible damage to vital organs.

 - High pitch noise in-ear and difficulty hearing

 - Increased sensitivity to foods

-Babies and children are more at risk than adults because they tend to breath twice as fast, inhaling twice as much carbon monoxide, and because their organs are still developing they are at a higher risk of organ damage.
-Unborn babies are at the highest risk of carbon monoxide poisoning, because foetal haemoglobin blends easier with carbon, raising the fetus's carbon monoxide concentration levels to be higher than the pregnant mother.
+Babies and children are more at risk than adults because they tend to breathe twice as fast, inhaling twice as much carbon monoxide, and because their organs are still developing they are at a higher risk of organ damage.
+Unborn babies are at the highest risk of carbon monoxide poisoning, because fetal hemoglobin blends easier with carbon, raising the fetus’s carbon monoxide concentration levels to be higher than the pregnant mother.

-Ultimately, prolonged or severe levels of exposure causes unconsciousness, brain damage, coma and death if medical assistance is not received in time.
+Ultimately, prolonged or severe levels of exposure cause unconsciousness, brain damage, coma, and death if medical assistance is not received in time.